Research

 Keki M. Burjorjee

-In Foundations of Genetic Algorithms Conference IX, 2007
+Foundations of Genetic Algorithms Conference, 2007

 • A General Coarse-Graining Framework for Studying Simultaneous Inter-Population Constraints Induced by Evolutionary Operations, [pdf], extended version with proofs [pdf], slides [pdf]